sdaps/sdaps-class/sphinx/sdapslayout.rst

 sdapsarray options to the user.
 Note that much more complex custom layouts can be created directly with sdapsarray.

+.. warning:: The documentation here is currently incomplete!
+Pleases refer to the sdapsclassic :environ:`choicegroup` and :environ:`markgroup` documentation!

 .. environ::
     \begin{choicearray}[kwargs]{text}
     \end{choicearray}